nekrut/BMMB554/2024/alignment.md

              \end{cases}$$

 where $\delta(x,y) = 0$ if $x = y$ (nucleotides match) and $\delta(x,y) = 1$ if $x \neq y$ (nucleotides do not match).
 The $\delta(x,y)$ has a particular meaning.
 If the two nucleotides at the end are equal to each other, there is nothing to be done -- no substitution operation is necessary.
 If a substitution is necessary however, we will record this by adding 1.
 When we will be talking about global and local alignment below the power of $\delta(x,y)$ will become even more clear.
 We can write an algorithm that would exhaustively evaluate the above expression for all possible suffixes.
-This algorithm is below.
-Try executing it.
-It will take roughly ~30 seconds to find the edit distance between the two sequences used in the beginning of this lecture:
+It will take roughly ~30 seconds to find the edit distance between the two sequences used in the beginning of this lecture.

-<iframe src="https://trinket.io/embed/python/eff3a798bf?toggleCode=true" width="100%" height="400" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 The take-home-message here is that it takes a very long time to compute the edit distance between two sequences that are only **nine** nucleotides long!
 Why is this happening?
 Figure 1 below shows a small subset of situations the algorithm is evaluating for two very short strings $\texttt{TAG}$ and $\texttt{TAC}$: